redwoodjs/example-blog/README.md

 If you haven't already, copy the `.env.example` file in the root of the blog to a new file named `.env`.
 Edit the `FILESTACK_API_KEY` variable to be equal to the one you just copied.
 Save `.env` and restart your `yarn dev` process.
-Now when creating a new blog post, or editing an existing one, you should see a filepicker towards the bottom of the form:
+Now when creating a new blog post http://localhost:8910/admin/new you should see a filepicker towards the bottom of the form:

 ![New post screenshot](https://user-images.githubusercontent.com/300/67907861-9f3ea780-fb36-11e9-8bca-4e71c38d47e3.png)

+## Architecture

+Coming soon.

+##